Irregular fibrations of derived equivalent varieties: Introduction

 Finally, we note that in fact we prove slightly more general results than those of Theorem \ref{Thmfibrintro}, although in a little less geometric settings (see Theorems \ref{chiposi} and \ref{relkawintro}).
 For instance, we record the following particular case of Theorem \ref{relkawintro}. \begin{corollary} Let $X$ and $Y$ be derived equivalent varieties.
 Assume that $\chi(X, \OO_X) \neq 0$.
 If the (anti)canonical line bundle of the general fiber of the Albanese map of $X$ is big, then $X$ and $Y$ are $K$-equivalent. \end{corollary}

-In another direction, even if the base $V$ of an irregular fibration as in \eqref{diagr:Vintro} is not of general type, then in any case $\widehat{B_V}$ contains a certain Rouquier-stable subvariety leading to the following result extending Theorem \ref{Thmfibrintro}(i). \begin{theorem} Suppose $\DD(X) \simeq \DD(Y)$.
+In another direction, even if the base $V$ of an irregular fibration as in \eqref{diagr:Vintro} is not of general type, then in any case $\widehat{B_V}$ contains a certain Rouquier-stable subvariety (namely, $\Pic0$ of the base of the Iitaka fibration of $V$), leading to the following result extending Theorem \ref{Thmfibrintro}(i). \begin{theorem} Suppose $\DD(X) \simeq \DD(Y)$.
 If $X$ admits an irregular fibration $f \colon X \to V$, then there exists a fibration $h \colon Y \to W$ of $Y$ onto a normal projective variety $W$ which is birational to the base of the Iitaka fibration of $V$.
-In particular we have $\dim W = \mathrm{kod} (V)$, and $h$ is irregular if $\mathrm{kod} (V) > 0$. \end{theorem}
+In particular, we have $\dim W = \mathrm{kod} (V)$ and any smooth model of $W$ is of maximal Albanese dimension. \end{theorem}

-This quite satisfactorily answers the problem of understanding in which manner an arbitrary irregular fibration of a given variety varies under derived equivalence of its bounded derived category.